-9. As set forth at length herein, Plaintiff has been forced to file this action for a declaratory judgment in response to Defendant's misconduct and refusal to meet its obligations under the Policy, in order for this Court to establish that Plaintiff is entitled to receive the benefit of the insurance coverage it purchased.
-Plaintiff seeks reimbursement and indemnification of the business losses it has sustained, as well as all damages arising out of Defendant's breach of contract and Defendant's bad faith claims handling under 215 ILCS 5/155.
-As pled in more detail herein, Plaintiff poses two major bases for coverage, one of which is known as the "Closure Order Basis for Coverage" and the other of which is the "Scientific Basis for Coverage."
+9. As set forth at length herein, Plaintiffs have been forced to file this action for a declaratory judgment in response to Defendant's misconduct and refusal to meet its obligations under the Policy, in order for this Court to establish that Plaintiffs are entitled to receive the benefit of the insurance coverage it purchased.
+Plaintiffs seek reimbursement and indemnification of the business losses they have sustained, as well as all damages arising out of Defendant's breach of contract and Defendant's bad faith claims handling under 215 ILCS 5/155.
+As pled in more detail herein, Plaintiffs pose two major bases for coverage, one of which is known as the "Closure Order Basis for Coverage" and the other of which is the "Scientific Basis for Coverage."
 Fed.
 R. Civ.
 P. 8(d)(2), (3).
-Finally, Plaintiff also asserts Nationwide Class action claims for unjust enrichment and violations of the Illinois Consumer Fraud and Deceptive Business Practices Act, in the alternative, as set out in Counts IV and V.
+Finally, Plaintiffs also assert Nationwide Class action claims for unjust enrichment and violations of the Illinois Consumer Fraud and Deceptive Business Practices Act, in the alternative, as set out in Counts IV and V.